parekhaman1807/multimaster_fkie/README.md

 ## 2. Time Sync

 All workstations should be time-synced.
 Currently, a script is run which alots the same time to all workstations.
-NTP could be used.
+NTP could not be used, as it requires an active internet connection which is not provided by the portable router.

 ## 3. Publishing Only Required Topics